Avd2004/SensicalNonSense/README.md

 Step 2: Tokenization of Corpus:

-We use NLTK library to form tokens using sentence grammar and punctuations
+We use NLTK library to form tokens using sentence grammar and punctuations.

 Step 3: Usin Hugging-Face tokens: